Profile

 • Mediated a wrongful death case involving an 18-month old baby who suffocated while wearing an amber beaded teething necklace, which he had been wearing daily since he was 8 months old.
 The baby’s mother dropped him off at a day care center.
 When a center employee noticed that the baby was not breathing, she called the day care owner first rather than 911.
 A few minutes later, 911 was called and the baby was taken to the hospital, where he survived 5 days on life support before passing away.
 The day care center was found to be criminally at fault and lost their license to operate.
 However, the day care center had a minimal policy limit.
 Plaintiffs further sued the necklace’s online manufacturer.
 The case resulted in a multimillion dollar settlement.

 • Auto vs auto car crash case.
 A police car at 1:00 in the morning was code 3 heading to help another officer.
 The police car made a wide right turn traveling at 60 mph from Hollywood Way onto Verdugo Road.
 Because the police car failed to slow down due to the time of day, the police car ran head into the plaintiff’s vehicle which was stopped or stopping in the left turn lane of Verdugo.
 Both vehicles were totaled, and all airbags were deployed.
 Plaintiff sustained multiple injuries mostly soft tissue and some PTSD issues.
-Her bills totaled $55,000 and she claimed LOE of $75,000.
-She was 32 and worked as a waitress at the time of the collision.
-The defense doctor said her injuries had healed within 4-5 months of the accident and that there was over treatment by Pl seeking 76 visits to a chiropractor and 2 full sessions of PT.
-All bills were on a lien basis.

 • Trip and fall in an office building with substantial injuries and residuals.
 Plaintiff had four surgeries and developed a deep vein thrombosis that resolved with the placement of a filter.
 The filter lodged in her leg and could not be removed.
 There were multiple cross-complaints for express and implied indemnity that were resolved as well.